A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Discussion

 \subsection{Toward domain-invariant generalisation}

-Prior studies have evaluated model performance primarily under variations in pacing site \cite{yin2024scalable}.
-In contrast, a central contribution of our work is demonstrating that a single model can generalise across both diverse pacing locations and simulation parameters.
-This capability is essential for clinical applicability, since the pacing site is often variable or unknown in practice.
-Our results also show that the unified model, trained jointly across all seven pacing sites, consistently and significantly outperforms models trained for individual pacing locations.
-The unified model achieves a 16.5\% reduction in mean MAE, and a 1.6\% increase in average SSIM.
-This demonstrates that our model effectively extracts generalizable electrophysiological principles that are independent of the specific pacing location, making it a robust and scalable solution for real-world clinical applications where prior knowledge of the stimulation site is unavailable.
+Generalisation across heterogeneous input conditions is a central challenge for data-driven modelling on complex anatomical domains.
+Prior studies have primarily evaluated performance under variations in pacing site \cite{yin2024scalable}.
+In contrast, our results show that a single model can generalise across both diverse pacing locations and simulation parameters.
+Models trained jointly across all pacing sites consistently outperform those trained for individual locations, indicating that the learned representations capture electrophysiological structure that is not tied to a specific stimulation configuration.

-Our cross-domain experiments reveal a critical insight.
-The apparent limitation of single-domain models is not a shortcoming of the ViT architecture, but a reflection of latent heterogeneity in clinical imaging data.
-By explicitly combining datasets from distinct acquisition and annotation protocols, we demonstrate that the model naturally discards protocol-specific shortcuts and focuses on the fundamental anatomical structure.
-This approach not only rescues performance on external cohorts but also slightly improves internal predictions.
+Beyond pacing variability, our cross-domain experiments reveal a more fundamental limitation.
+Performance degradation when models are trained on a single dataset and evaluated on an independent cohort is not primarily attributable to the choice of network architecture, but rather reflects latent heterogeneity in imaging, annotation, and preprocessing protocols.
+By explicitly combining datasets acquired under distinct conditions, the model is encouraged to discard protocol-specific shortcuts and instead focus on anatomical features that are consistent across domains.
+This strategy not only improves performance on external cohorts but also yields modest gains on internal test sets.

-This finding establishes a generalizable strategy for achieving domain-invariant medical image analysis.
-Our UAC projection provides the necessary geometry-invariant foundation, while training on heterogeneous data acts as a regularization method in feature space, compelling the model to learn only the biophysically relevant structures common to both domains and emphasizing that true translational power derives from integrating diverse, multi-centre data rather than from isolated single-site optimisation.
+Together, these observations suggest a general strategy for achieving domain-invariant learning in medical imaging and simulation-based modelling.
+Universal coordinate representations provide a geometry-invariant foundation, while training on heterogeneous data acts as an implicit regularisation in feature space, promoting representations that reflect underlying biophysical structure rather than dataset-specific artefacts.
+More broadly, these results indicate that robust translational performance is more likely to arise from integrating diverse, multi centre data than from optimising models within a single acquisition domain.